Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 There are two (outer) automorphisms of the moonshine module $V^\natural$ of order~$2$, namely the conjugacy classes 2A and 2B in the monster group $M=\Aut(V^\natural)$ \cite{Gri82,CCNPW85}.
 Both have type~$0$ and the \fpvosa{} satisfies the positivity condition \cite{CN79}.
 The corresponding $\Z_2$-orbifold constructions

 are given in \cite{Yam05} and \cite{FLM88}, respectively, and have type~III.
-They correspond to the tensor product $\VB\otimes F$ of the shorter moonshine module \cite{Hoe95} with a free fermion and to the odd moonshine module $\VO$~\cite{DGH88,Hua95}, respectively.
+They correspond to the tensor product $\VB\otimes F$ of the shorter moonshine module \cite{Hoe95} with a free fermion and to the odd moonshine module $\VO$~\cite{DGH88,Hua96b}, respectively.

-We list them in \autoref{sec:results}.
-Note that these are the only edges in central charge $24$ where the automorphism is outer, but the ranks of the Lie algebras of $V$ and of $V^g$ are the same (cf.\ \autoref{sec:evensub}).
+We list these two edges in \autoref{sec:results}.
+These are the only non-typical edges in central charge $24$, i.e.\ edges for which the automorphism is outer, but the ranks of the Lie algebras of $V$ and of $V^g$ are the same (cf.\ \autoref{sec:glueing}).

 In the following, we assume that $V$ is not isomorphic to $V^\natural$, and, since we are ignoring hypothetical fake copies of $V^\natural$, we can assume that $V_1\neq\{0\}$.
-In particular, $V$ satisfies the technical assumption made in \autoref{sec:orbifold}.

 Up to conjugacy, any non-inner automorphism $g$ of $V$ of order~$2$ restricts to a non-inner automorphism $g|_{V_L}$ of $V_L$ of order $2$, and we shall only enumerate the latter.
 Following \autoref{prop:autconj}, the non-inner automorphisms $g|_{V_L}$ of $V_L$ of order~$2$ are parametrised by elements $\nu\in\Out(V)\leq\O(L)_{\{\Delta\}}$ of order~$2$ and elements